LETS GO.

 • It doesn’t need to be awkward, but it should be authentic.
 This is probably as good a time as ever to talk about Jesus.
 Easter is coming.
 Even “non-churchy” people often find themselves attending a church service during this season.
 Why is that?
 Why is this moment in history so important to understanding Jesus and his mission?

-• This is a 2023 conversation for friends, not a history lesson.
+• This is a current conversation for friends, not a history lesson.
 But consider how the historical writers described the Jesus of Good Friday:

 • Despised and rejected